pacuna/dckerize/README.md

 You'll get

-- An nginx/passenger container environment for serving your application and all the necessary configurations.
+- An nginx/passenger container environment for servin your application and all the necessary configurations.
+It also mounts the application into the container so you can make development changes and not having to rebuild the image.
 - A separate container running MySQL or PostgreSQL
 - A separate container for keeping your data using the data-only container pattern.
 - Extras (elasticsearch, redis and memcached for now)